WebOfTrustInfo/rwot5-boston/draft-documents/dcs-theorem/The-DCS-Theorem.md

 ## Acknowledgements

-The author would like to thank Anya Petrova for her assistance.
+The author would like to thank Anya Petrova for her assistance with the paper and feedback on the proof.

 <!--
 ## OLD STUFF - Outdated brain dumps [To be deleted]